dwolfson7789/wdi-al-khwarizmi-2/W01/D03/Assignments/Homework/W01D03_homework.md

 ## BEFORE DOING ANYTHING ELSE

-Remember to first `git push origin master` to push any changes you've made today out to your remote repo.
-(While the 'origin master' are optional here but it's not a bad idea to use them at first to remember exactly what you're doing.)
+Remember to first add all changes you've made on your local rep to be staged for commit with `git add -A`.
+Then commit them with `git commit -m "your commit message goes here"`.
+Finally run `git push origin master` to push any changes you've made today out to your remote repo.
+(While the 'origin master' part of that last command is optional here it's not a bad idea to use them at first to remember exactly what you're doing.)

 Then run `git pull upstream master` to get the latest version of the class repo!
+(Note that 'upstream master' is NOT optional and must be included every time.)

 ===================

 ### Reminder: How to Submit Your Homework
 This is the last time the instructions will appear in the homework file; after this, it's assumed you know how to submit homeworks.
-Come back here if you need to refresh your memory.
+Come back here if you need to refresh your memory, check the repo's wiki, or you can also look in the README.md file in the repo's home directory.
+Lots of places!

 To submit a homework, you must first commit your changes.
 In the Terminal, in the directory where you're working (generally that day's directory):
 ```